remnrem/luna-doc/docs/ref/power-spectra.md

  - so-called _spectral skew, kurtosis and CV_ (coefficient of
    variation) based on the distribution of segments (within each epoch)

+<h3>Methods</h3>

+Power spectral density is estimated using the multitaper method (MTM).
+Each analysis segment is simultaneously tapered by a set of orthogonal Slepian (discrete prolate spheroidal) sequences, and the resulting eigenspectra are averaged with adaptive weighting to yield a single spectral estimate per segment.
+The time–half-bandwidth product _nw_ controls the fundamental tradeoff between spectral resolution and variance reduction: larger values produce smoother but spectrally broader estimates, while smaller values preserve sharper spectral features at the cost of greater variability.
+By default, 2_nw_ − 1 tapers are applied.
+Segments may be defined either on a whole-recording basis or within each epoch, and both segment-level and epoch-level summaries are produced.
+Band-limited power and inter-band power ratios are derived from the resulting spectra.
+Epoch-level distributional statistics — spectral skewness, kurtosis, and coefficient of variation across segments — are also computed.
+Spectral slopes are estimated by log–log linear regression of power on frequency over a user-specified band, with robust outlier removal prior to the final fit.

 <h3>Parameters</h3>